 You can also get creative with cinder blocks, which are relatively inexpensive and can create one-of-a-kind pieces of furniture for your patio.

 Cement work can be pricey and including a deck can quickly blow off your garden budget, but filling a space with fine gravel is a less expensive way to create a space that is separate from the lawn where your patio furniture may go.
+You would have to keep the grass short with lawn mowing.

 Solar lighting has come a long way in the past few years in terms of affordability, and now solar lights for your lawn are fairly inexpensive.
 It is possible to use these to line your side walk, garden, or patio, or you could attach them to the posts of your fence for light all around the yard.